reverentgeek/blog/src/site/presentations.md

 <a name="javascript-future"></a>

+## Unlock Your Potential

+Regardless of the technology you use or the job title you have, you have amazing potential to impact your workplace, community, and beyond in powerful ways.
+I want to share with you some of the essential skills you can develop to maximize your awesomeness!

 ## JavaScript: Past, Present, and Future

 Ah, JavaScript!
 Like it or not, it's a "tragically important" language that is "eating the world."
 Hate it?
 Love it?
 Avoid it?
 Embrace it?

-This talk is a parade of face-palm JavaScript fails, history of JavaScript, why it is the way that it is, how it's getting better, and bad jokes sure to get an eye-roll from everyone!
-Along the way, we may even learn a few mistakes to avoid and tips to make our own JavaScript less terrible!
+This talk is a parade of face-palm JavaScript fails, history of JavaScript, why it is the way it is, how it's getting better, and bad jokes sure to get an eye-roll from everyone!
+Along the way, we may even learn a few mistakes to avoid and tips to make our JavaScript less terrible!

 [Slides](https://speakerdeck.com/reverentgeek/javascript-hey-yall-watch-this)